faroh7979/SoftUni-Python/README.md

 # SoftUni-Python
-This repository contains all of my solved problems.
+This repository contains all of my solved problems 2022.

 Example of this kind of solving code: